What is lean maintenance?

 Many manufacturers rely on a passive, reactive maintenance strategy to cut down on initial costs.
 But this outdated approach can prove to be more costly in the long run.
 Waiting for critical assets to fail before repair/replacement is inefficient – which is exactly what lean maintenance is trying to eliminate.

 In contrast, a proactive approach aims to negate the problem before it gets a chance to fully manifest.
 With strategies like preventive and predictive maintenance, you can reduce the risk of sudden equipment failures and production delays.
-The focus is on establishing optimal servicing and replacement schedules of degrading parts.
+The focus is on establishing optimal servicing and replacement schedules for degrading parts.

 As it requires enhanced digital capabilities across the entire company, the EAM approach is viable for firms that have already adopted digital transformation.
-For an initial foray into lean maintenance, a cloud-based CMMS system can be considered as an adequate starting point.
+For an initial foray into lean maintenance, a cloud-based CMMS system can be considered an adequate starting point.

 A well-maintained asset inventory ensures that every machine or system is accounted for – failure in even a minor sub-system can bring down the entire production line.
 To prevent this, manufacturers need efficient and proactive maintenance of all assets.